Geosoft2/geosoft2-2024/stac-the-spatiotemporal-asset-catalogue/handout.md

     - Full motion video

 ### What is STAC?
-- Standard for Spatiotemporal data
+- Standard for spatiotemporal data
 - Common structure for describing and cataloging spatiotemporal assets based on JSON
-- Collection of Specifications and Software
+- Collection of specifications and software

 **Key words:** standardization, structure, queryable, accessability, interoperability, customizable, flexible, extensible, persistent, reliable, approachable

 ### Why is STAC relevant?
 - STAC makes geospatial data searchable and queryable based on a standard, unified language
-- To decrease the writing of code for new releasings by exposing existing data as SpatioTemporal Asset Catalogs
-    - Existing metadata structures or extensions can be reused or customized
 - Data is often provided similar but not as much the same as they can be found by users in one search
     - STAC solves this Problem by providing common metadata for spatiotemporal Data
+    - It decreases the writing of code for new releasings by exposing existing data as SpatioTemporal Asset Catalogs
+    - Existing metadata structures or extensions can be reused or customized
 - The easy implementable but customizable and flexible standard makes STAC attractive for providers, developers and users
     - Data providers: esasy providing of data because of standardization, simple hosting and many server side tools for better search and security
     - Developers: a given but extendable format and many open source tools and ressources to use for developing